jmorvay/Frinx-docs/FRINX_ODL_Distribution/Operations_Manual/running-frinx-odl-initial.md

 ### Start your FRINX ODL Distribution for the first time

 To activate your installation, unzip the file and open the directory.
-Enter the following commands in a terminal (the token is unique to your user account on frinx.io and cannot be shared with other users).
+Enter the following commands in a terminal (the token is unique to your user account on frinx.io and cannot be shared with other users.
+It can be found [here](https://frinx.io/my-licenses-information).

     bin/karaf frinx.createtoken [frinx-license_secret-token]